kpandit1/kaaro-intern-challenge/README.md

 ' 'https://kaaro-intern-challenge.firebaseio.com/comments.json'
 ```

-<bold>HINT</bold> Be sure to check out all the comments in the app code, they will give you hints on where to start!
+**HINT: Be sure to check out all the comments in the app code, they will give you hints on where to start!**

 ## Using Git/Github